Letting Go of the Story

 "Hurt people hurt people.
 Healed people heal people."

 I learned about vicarious trauma in this video by a therapist who became extremely ill from listening to trauma stories every day.
-Imagine what this would do to a child.
-I wish that my grandma had gone into therapy instead of using me.
-Therapy is the proper place to work through these things.
+Your recovery is essential to your own happiness, as well as the happiness of everyone in your life.

 As a life coach, I use many different processes to help